bonifazi/TuttiFrutti/README.md

 </p>

 # TuttiFrutti is a collection of miscellaneous R functions and R scripts.
-You are free to use these [R functions](https://github.com/bonifazi/R_utils/edit/main/README.md#list-of-r-functions) and [R scripts](https://github.com/bonifazi/R_utils/edit/main/README.md#list-of-r-functions).
-For more on their usage, see the MIT [License](https://github.com/bonifazi/R_utils/blob/main/LICENSE) documentation.
-Please acknowledge its source, i.e., this repository (https://github.com/bonifazi/TuttiFrutti), so that it may be useful to others as well.
-Your suggestions on improving these functions are very welcome.
-Send me an email at (renzo.bonifazi@outlook.it) or open an issue here on GitHub.

 ## List of R functions:
 ### Description on usage: